5 Reasons to Select a Christian Donor-Advised Fund

 4. Causes Supported.
 Many civic based community foundations take up support of particular causes.
 Many of those causes are relatively neutral.
 However, progressively some community foundations are taking more aggressive support of particular causes contrary to the evangelical world—whether it be pro-life, pro-family, or basic Christian liberties.
 Christians must ask themselves if they want to be associated with an organization supporting those causes.

 5. Administrative Fee.
 Every donor advised fund organization charges an administrative fee for administering the donor advised fund.
 That administrative fee goes to support the organization.
-In addition to supporting particular causes, Christian donors must also determine if their comfortable paying an administrative fee that may be supporting causes contrary to their own beliefs.
+In addition to supporting particular causes, Christian donors must also determine if they’re comfortable paying an administrative fee that may be supporting causes contrary to their own beliefs.